Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-woolPqli5lQ.md

 ### Transcript

-> saw the coreleve poster in the game are you guys fans on the cycle uh we are fans of the cycle that's for sure and that's why there's a reference to it in the game
+> saw the coreleve poster in the game are you guys fans on the cycle, we are fans of the cycle that's for sure and that's why there's a reference to it in the game